-Undeli, head of Hydro’s Bauxite & Alumina business area, and several of his colleagues from the business area’s commercial department participated for the first time in a major industry conference since the closing of the deal with Vale.
+Undeli, responsible for Hydro's Alumina and Bauxite area, and several of his colleagues in the commercial area of Hydro participated for the first time in a major conference of the aluminum industry after the conclusion of the transaction with Vale.

-The acquisition of the bauxite and alumina assets in Brazil has made Hydro one of the major players in the mining industry, and Undeli was one of the keynote speakers in the conference.
+The purchase of bauxite and alumina assets in Brazil made Hydro one of the main groups in the mining industry, and Undeli was one of the main speakers at the conference.

-He pointed out that Hydro would like to see a shift in the bauxite and alumina pricing model.
-Rather than the current model, which more or less follows the aluminium price on the London Metal Exchange (LME), Undeli says Hydro would prefer a model which mixes LME, index pricing and, to a larger degree, the costs in the bauxite and alumina value chain.
+He indicated that Hydro would like to see a change in the pricing model for bauxite and alumina.
+Instead of the current model, which generally follows the price of aluminum on the London Metal Stock Exchange (LME), Undeli said that Hydro would prefer a model that mixes LME, pricing index and, broadly, the costs in the alumina and bauxite production chain.

-Undeli emphasized that there will be an increasing fight for cost-efficient resources going forward and that Hydro with its Brazilian assets is well positioned.
-The company is now fourth in the world in terms of alumina volume brought to market.
-This position will grow stronger after planned expansions in Brazil.
+Undeli emphasized that there will be an increasing struggle for cost-efficient resources and that Hydro, with its assets in Brazil, is well positioned.
+The company is now the fourth in the world in terms of the volume of alumina launched on the market.
+This position will be strengthened after the planned expansions in Brazil.

-He pointed out that the alumina market is consolidating and that Hydro intends to actively take part in the further development of the industry.
+Johnny Undeli also emphasized that the alumina market is in consolidation and that Hydro plans to actively participate in the development of the industry.

 He also presented Hydro's bauxite and alumina assets in Brazil.

-“Short term, our main ambition is to increase capacity utilization in the mining operations in Paragominas and in the Alunorte alumina refinery,” said Undeli.
-“We will have a strong focus on operational excellence in close cooperation with our several thousand employees in Pará.”
+“In the short term, our main objective is to guarantee the installed capacity of operations in Paragominas and Alunorte's alumina refinery,” said Undeli.
+“We will have a very strong focus on operational excellence and close collaboration with our thousands of employees in Pará.”

-“The first step is to increase production in Alunorte, the world’s largest alumina refinery, from 5.8 million metric tons in 2010 to 6.3 million mt, which is the volume the plant was designed for.
-In Paragominas, one of the world’s largest bauxite mines, we see an urgent need for increasing the production from 7.5 million mt in 2010 to 10 million mt,” he said.
+“The first step is to increase the annual production of Alunorte, the world's largest alumina refinery, from 5.8 million tons in 2010 to 6.3 million, which is the nominal capacity of the factory.
+In Paragominas, one of the largest bauxite mines in the world, we see an urgent need to increase production from 7.5 million tonnes in 2010 to 10 million, ”said Undeli.

-He said Hydro will over the longer term continue developing the plans for further expansion of the mining operations in Paragominas to 15 million mt and also establishing the new CAP alumina refinery in Barcarena.
+The executive said that in the long term Hydro will continue to develop plans for a future expansion of operations in Paragominas to 15 million tons / year and also the establishment of CAP's new alumina refinery in Barcarena.